finspec/finspec-spec/documentation/schema_def_3.0.md

 [withMath](#withMathObject) | Objects used to define the operators to compute the value of the tag.
 [withIf](#withIfObject) | Objects used to define the conditions to compute the value of the tag.

-Please read following sections for details on the content of each blocks of objects.
+Please read the following sections for details on the content of each block of objects.

 #### <a name="withSimpleValueObject"></a>withSimpleValue